5 Must-Have Products for Your Second Trimester

 - Reusable Water Bottle.
 Staying adequately hydrated is incredibly important throughout your pregnancy and while breastfeeding, so keeping a water bottle at your side at all times can remind you to take those sips throughout the day and evening.
 Check Amazon or Etsy for one that matches your personality, or order a customized one just for you.
 Remember, the current recommendation for water intake during pregnancy is about 10 cups per day.
 This not only keeps you and your growing little one hydrated, but also makes it easier for your body to digest your prenatal vitamins and other approved medications or supplements that you may be taking while expecting.

 - Logical Layering Options.
 While shopping for or digging out your maternity clothes, be sure to have versatile options like a tank top or cami on hand.
 Depending on the season, these tops can be layered beneath blouses or sweaters or worn comfortably on their own with a pair of maternity jeans or shorts.
 Find a longer tank top that’s made to grow with you and designed with stretchy, supportive fabric and no wires for maximized comfort.
-Our maternity and nursing tops are also designed with easy open-and-close clips and full drop cups for quicker nursing and pumping access, whenever and wherever needed.

 What Else are Second Trimester Must Haves?